Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Introduction

 \section{Introduction}

-The global transition toward a low-carbon energy structure has positioned wind energy as a critical pillar of renewable power generation~\cite{bouckaert2021net, GWEC2025Report}.
-In the pursuit of deep-water wind resources, floating offshore wind turbines (FOWTs) have emerged as a primary focus~\cite{GWEC2025Report}.
-However, the complex coupling between platform motions (such as pitch and roll) and dynamic wind loads creates highly turbulent flow and multi-scale turbulence-wake interactions that significantly impact downstream turbine performance and structural integrity~\cite{barthelmie2009modelling,wang2024effects}.
-Measurements show wake-induced power losses of up to 40\% and fatigue load increases of up to 80\% \citep{barthelmie2007modelling, hegazy2022lidar, wang2023evolution}, with extreme cases reaching 60–80\% power loss~\citep{el2017quantification}.
-Accurate and efficient prediction of these multi-scale dynamic wakes is essential for optimizing wind farm layouts and implementing real-time active wake control~\cite{stevens2017flow, veers2023grand}.
+With the accelerating development of offshore wind energy, the investigation of floating offshore wind turbines (FOWTs) has become a prominent focus, given that more than 70\% of global wind resources are located in deep-water regions~\citep{bouckaert2021net, GWEC2025Report}.
+However, the multi-scale dynamic wakes induced by complex six-degree-of-freedom (6-DOF) motions (especially surge and pitch) represent a defining characteristic of FOWTs, significantly influencing downstream turbine performance and structural integrity.
+The resulting wake effects can induce power losses of 40\% to 80\%~\citep{barthelmie2007modelling, dong2023characteristics} and typically elevate fatigue loads by more than 10\%, with extreme scenarios reaching up to 80\%~\citep{wang2023evolution}.
+Therefore, the accurate and computationally efficient modeling and prediction of these multi-scale dynamic wakes is a critical prerequisite for optimizing wind farm layouts and implementing real-time active wake control~\citep{stevens2017flow, veers2023grand}.